[ KARC logo ]

 AMATEUR MODES OF OPERATION

 Amateur Radio have several communications satellites in orbit operating on various bands and modes.
-The MIR Space Station, Space Shuttles and the new International Space Station include Amateur Radio as part of their payloads.
+The MIR Space Station (now no longer in space), Space Shuttles and the International Space Station include Amateur Radio as part of their payloads.

 You can work these orbiting stations with a modest antenna and a handheld.
 Depending on the mode you are operating you will need more equipment and either a dual band or two separate radios.
 If you only want to receive then a receiver and depending on the mode a computer and software to decode the signal.